SC2-ND-bot/The-PPPP-Bot/README.md

 ## High Level Strategy

 This bot will implement a strategy which involves storing a wide vareity of possible build orders (gathered from examples by professional human players) and executing these build orders according to their projected effectiveness.
-Right now only a simple, short build order is implemented in the code.
+Right now a build order is implemented in the code for competition against a Zerg opponent.
 As time goes on this order will be replaced with more effective ones and a full tree will be constructed.

 ## Control Mechanisms and Functionality